A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

-With the previous considerations in mind, we propose the following roadmap to the exploration of a terrestrial planet system with JWST:
+With the previous considerations in mind, we propose the following roadmap for the exploration of a terrestrial planet system with JWST (flowchart in Figure 3), which we expand upon below:

-\begin{enumerate} \item Gather MIRI/LRS emission observations of the inner planets to assess the presence of an atmosphere ($\sim$10 eclipses or 60hrs per planet and/or a joint phase curve, $\leq$70\,hr).
-This step has been planned for the TRAPPIST-1 system (PIDs 1177, 1279, 2304, and 3077 with Greene, Lagage, Kreidberg, and Gillon as PI, respectively) ; \item If one of the inner planets does have a ``featureless'' atmosphere such that its transmission spectrum primarily records the TLS effect at that epoch, the presence of atmosphere around the other planets in the system can be supported via a first-order TLS correction anchored by contemporaneous NIRSpec/GRISM transit of that planet ($\leq$10 transit per planets for a total of $\sim$300\,hr for the system thanks to multi-transit windows); \item If all inner planets appear to have an atmosphere, it will only be possible to correct for TLS via empirical constraints on the stellar models.
-Therefore, a full NIRISS/SOSS stellar rotation curve would be needed to search for the presence of atmosphere around the other planets ($\sim$80\,hr in addition to the $\sim$300\,hr mentioned at point 2). \item If an atmosphere is detected, its in-depth characterization may take upwards of $\sim$300\,hr (see section 3 and Ref.\citep{Triaud2023} and will require the empirical emission spectra of the stellar heterogeneities mentioned at point 3 to ensure a thorough correction of TLS.
+\begin{enumerate} \item Gather MIRI emission observations of the inner planets to assess the presence of an atmosphere via $\sim$10 eclipses ($\leq$50hr of science time) per planet (e.g., PIDs 1177, 1279, and 2304, with Greene, Lagage, and Kreidberg as PI, respectively) and/or a joint phase curve ( $\leq$60\,hr, e.g. PID 3077 with Gillon as PI). ; \item If one of the inner planets does have a ``featureless'' atmosphere such that its transmission spectrum primarily records the TLS effect at that epoch, it can be used to extract the fist order correction for TLS for the atmospheric exploration of other planets ($\leq$10 NIRSpec/PRISM transits per planets for a total of $\leq$200\,hr for the system via multi-transit windows); \item If all inner planets appear to have an atmosphere, it will only be possible to correct for TLS via empirical constraints on the stellar models.
+Therefore, a full NIRISS/SOSS stellar rotation curve\citep{Berardo2024} would be needed to search for the presence of atmosphere around the other planets ($\sim$80\,hr in addition to the $\sim$200\,hr mentioned at point 2). \item If an atmosphere is detected, its in-depth characterization may take upwards of $\sim$300\,hr\citep{Triaud2023} and will require the empirical emission spectra of the stellar heterogeneities mentioned at point 3 to ensure a thorough correction of TLS.

 \end{enumerate}